Key points to remember about sore throats

 If your child has glandular fever (Epstein Barr virus), they should not take antibiotics because antibiotics don't work against viral infections.
 In fact, some types of antibiotics, especially amoxycillin, can cause a rash in children with glandular fever.

-- make sure your child takes all the doses even if their symptoms have improved
+- make sure your child takes all the doses for 10 days even if their symptoms have improved

 - pain relief is also important (see What treatment is needed?)